Setting Up a Trust

 There are two broad categories of trusts: revocable and irrevocable.
 In a revocable trust, the grantor reserves the power to revoke or change the trust agreement.
 In an irrevocable trust, changes are not allowed without the beneficiary's consent.
 Each category has advantages and disadvantages depending on the grantor's underlying goals.

-Trusts that take effect during the grantor's life are known as “living trusts" (sometimes referred to as “inter vivos" trusts).
+Trusts that take effect during the grantor's life are known as living trusts (inter vivos trusts).
 These are best understood in contrast to testamentary trusts, so named because they are created in the grantor's last will and testament.
 Whereas living trusts take immediate effect once formed, a testamentary trust takes effect upon the grantor's death.

 What Is the Purpose of a Trust?